Frequently Asked Questions¶

 Recommendations: - Beginners: Default settings are recommended - Advanced: Visual preferences can be adjusted - Very advanced: Parameters can be experimented with on test charts first

-Consideration: Changing core calculation parameters may affect signal quality.
+Consideration: Changing core calculation parameters may affect event detection.
 Default settings have been optimized through extensive testing.

 It depends on market conditions and timeframe.

-Typical frequency: - Daily chart: 1-4 signals per month per signal type - 4H chart: 2-8 signals per month - 1H chart: Multiple signals per week
+Typical frequency: - Daily chart: 1-4 events per month per event type - 4H chart: 2-8 events per month - 1H chart: Multiple events per week

-More signals occur when: - Market is trending with pullbacks - Volatility is moderate to high - Clear support/resistance levels exist
+More events occur when: - Market is trending with pullbacks - Volatility is moderate to high - Clear support/resistance levels exist

-Fewer signals occur when: - Market is ranging/sideways - Very low volatility - No clear structure
+Fewer events occur when: - Market is ranging/sideways - Very low volatility - No clear structure

 Indicator Overlap

-What's included in Omnideck: - All Pentarch signals - All Janus Atlas levels - Volume Oracle volume analysis - Harmonic Oscillator momentum - Bias indicators - Everything in one chart
+What's included in OmniDeck: - All Pentarch events - All Janus Atlas levels - Volume Oracle analysis - Harmonic Oscillator momentum - Bias indicators - Everything in one chart

-When Janus might be used separately: - Cleaner charts are desired (just levels, no signals) - Only levels-based strategies are being traded - A custom multi-indicator setup is being built
+When Janus might be used separately: - Cleaner charts are desired (just levels, no events) - Only level analysis is needed - A custom multi-indicator setup is being built

 π Common Issues¶